 Apart from minor changes, this is largely a verbatim transcription of a blog by Liz Eshmade entitled A History of St. Mary’s Cemetery.

 Algoa Bay was almost devoid of people when, in 1799, the British Army constructed the Fort on the hill overlooking the sea.
-The spot, which was to serve the military forces stationed here, was chosen because it was on the slope of a hill close to the beach and was surrounded with shrubbery, which gave it an air of peaceful tranquility.
+The spot, which was to serve the military forces stationed here, was chosen because it was on the slope of a hill close to the beach and was surrounded with shrubbery, which gave it an air of peaceful tranquillity.

 There are no gravestones or memorials extant for this period at all.
-Very likely, there would have been cairns and wooden crosses, none of which would have stood the passing of the years.
+Very likely there would have been cairns and wooden crosses, none of which would have stood the passing of the years.

 There was then no wall around the cemetery and the wagons and carts used to drive through it as a short cut to the fording place on the Baakens River.
-As early as 1847 letters were appearing in the Herald complaining about the condition of the cemetery and the damage being done to it by the wagon traffic.
+As early as 1847 letters were appearing in the Eastern Province Herald complaining about the condition of the cemetery and the damage being done to it by the wagon traffic.

 In January 1898, this cemetery was closed for new interments except for those who had space in family plots.
 By then even the pathways between the original plots had been sold off.
 The last known internment was of ashes in the nineteen sixties.

-Complete neglect seems to have followed on the closure and by 1962 journalists were commenting on the broken and splintered gravestones, the weeds and general overgrowth.
-It had become a place for the children in South End to play in and for vagrants to live in.
+Complete neglect seems to have followed on closure and by 1962 journalists were commenting on the broken and splintered gravestones, the weeds and general overgrowth.
+It had become a place for the children of South End to play in and for vagrants to live in.
 There was then little interest in the ancestors or the first inhabitants of this city!

 In 1963, the Historical Society recommended certain proposals to upgrade the cemetery and some of the ideas were carried out but careless felling of oversized trees caused more damage and the work was halted before it was finished.